ncahill89/starter-academic/content/post/Imposter/index.md

 ![](imposter.jpg)

 That lecturer also emailed the same email to one other student in my class.
 As it turned she was moving away from Ireland and so wasn't interested in doing a PhD here.
-Now, it didn't matter that we got pretty much the exact same over all grade for the M.Sc program, my exact thoughts at this time were
+But, because I knew she had recieved that email too, my exact thoughts at this time were

 **"The only reason I got offered this PhD is because she didn't want it."**